 I felt that people would assume I was being exclusive for some particular reason.
 Surprisingly not too many people asked me about my title choice.
 A lot of people are looking forward to reading it that are not young black girls which is great.

 What I didn’t expect was to have to explain to people that the experience of a young black girl would be different from the experience of another young girl from a different race.
 People asked why in particular a book for black girls instead of all girls.
-Having worked with girls from all backgrounds I do believe that girls of all colours could receive insight on things like self acceptance, relationships and time management that I speak about in the book.
+Having worked with girls from all backgrounds I do believe that girls of all colours could receive insight on things like self-acceptance, relationships and time management that I speak about in the book.
 Males and females could probably relate to many of the stories or realizations I came to about my hair.
 But when it comes down to it I had to call the book what it is.
 I think it would be dishonest to pick any other title for the book.

 The truth is our experience as black people in North America is different from the experience of other North Americans.
 It’s not my fault that it’s like that.
 It just is.
 It amazes me that people find that so hard to believe.
-The experience of a black man would be different from the experience of black woman in North America as well.
-My experience as a black woman in Canada are different because I’m second generation Ghanian descendant.
+The experience of a black man would be different from the experience of a black woman in North America as well.
+My experience as a black woman in Canada is different because I’m second generation Ghanian descendant.
 Take me to Ghana to live and voila more differences.
 I could go on but as you can imagine the shared and different experiences of black people in North America are vast.

 The fact that people could have a problem with my book title sounding exclusive and maybe even racist is a sad reflection of our society.
 I’m well aware that a book called For White Girls would not be so easily received.
 It’s kind of funny to think about it.
 It would sound so racist.
-However the reason anything with the word white in it might automatically sound racist is because for so long the term “white” was used to be exclusive.
+However, the reason anything with the word white in it might automatically sound racist is because for so long the term “white” was used to be exclusive.
 “Whites only” bathrooms, schools and restaurants were a reality in many parts of North America only a few decades ago.

 Another thing to pay attention to is the homogenous way our society is sometimes presented.
 It’s easy to feel invisible if you are a person of colour.
 When another colour or culture isn’t overtly mentioned or referred to, then most of the time you can assume it is for “everyone” except… the movie may not have anyone of colour in it, the toys may not look like you, the commercials won’t be directed toward you and the clothes won’t fit your unique shape.
 The hair accessories may even get tangled in your hair and the “nude” colour clothing won’t be nude for you.
 This was my reality growing up.